Choosing the right course at university or college

 - Universities and colleges in Northern Ireland

 Support during your course

 It’s worth researching the help and support that would be available to you at different universities and colleges.
-This may vary widely depending on which university or college you attend and the type of help and support you need.
+This may vary widely depending on which university or college you go to and the type of help and support you need.
 For instance, many universities and colleges have study skill centres to help students adjust to academic life.